-In Unit 1: Writing Tools, you'll get help understanding how academic writing differs from other types of writing and learn the tools you need to get your message across.
+In Unit 1: Writing Tools, you'll get help understanding how writing in the Social Sciences differs from other types of writing and learn the tools you need to get your message across.

-In Chapter 1 What's Advanced About Advanced Writing?, we'll talk about how writers in your chosen field are part of a discourse community whose style, forms, and vocabulary you'll need to learn.
-Chapter 2 Writing Tools deals with the rhetorical strategies you learned in your first-year writing class and how we'll build on those strategies in this course.
-Chapter 3 Writing Processes addresses the steps involved in creating a piece of writing and how best to approach a writing assignment.
-Chapter 4 Grammar & Mechanics will review the most important grammar, spelling, and punctuation concepts that will convince your audience that you know what you're talking about.
-In Chapter 5 Style, we'll delve into the nuances of language that can take your writing from good to great.
-And finally, in Chapter 6 Design, you'll learn elements of design and how to use images, fonts, color, and other tools to best get your message across.
+In Chapter 1: Writing in the Social Sciences, we'll talk about how writers in the social sciences are part of a discourse community whose style, forms, and vocabulary you'll need to learn.
+Chapter 2: Writing Tools deals with the rhetorical strategies you learned in your first-year writing class and how we'll build on those strategies in this course.
+Chapter 3: Writing Processes addresses the steps involved in creating a piece of writing and how best to approach a writing assignment.
+Chapter 4: Grammar & Mechanics will review the most important grammar, spelling, and punctuation concepts that will convince your audience that you know what you're talking about.
+In Chapter 5: Style, we'll will delve into the nuances of language that can take your writing from good to great.
+And finally, in Chapter 6: Design, you'll learn elements of design and how to use images, fonts, color, and other tools to best get your message across.